-So, if you’re planning your very first trip to the Greek Islands (or just your first trip during a worldwide pandemic), here’s everything you’ve ever wanted to know.
+So, if you’re planning your very first trip to the Greek Islands, here’s everything you’ve ever wanted to know.

 And at least one thing you probably didn’t – but I’ll get to that later!
 (If you truly can’t wait, jump to the FAQ.)

 What’s it like to visit Greece right now?

 My husband and I have visited Greece many times, most recently a 2-week island-hopping adventure in the summer of 2021.
 We visited 6 islands within the Dodecanese and Cyclades island groups.
 I can honestly say it was absolutely fantastic.
 Perhaps the best trip I’ve ever taken to Greece.

 Why?
 Because hardly anyone was there!
-With cruise ships and most group tours still on hiatus last year, there were no crowds to fight.
+With cruise ships and most group tours still on hiatus, there were no crowds to fight.
 Even on popular Santorini, for once, sunset in Oia wasn’t a full-contact sport…bliss!